JeffersonLab/jiriaf-fireworks/docker-compose/README.md

 ## Site Configuration

 The `site_configs` directory contains YAML files for different computing sites.
+All configuration files are copied into the container at `/fw/site_configs/`.
 The default `perlmutter.yaml` provides a template for NERSC's Perlmutter system.
 To use a different site:

 1. Create a new YAML file in the `site_configs` directory
 2. Update the configuration for your site
-3. Update the `SITE_CONFIG` variable in `.env` to point to your new configuration file
+3. Update the `SITE_CONFIG_FILE` variable in `.env` to specify which configuration to use

 Example site configuration structure:
 ```yaml